areeshausmani/hubspot_linkedin_autoconnect/README.md

-# HubSpot to LinkedIn Auto-Connect with GPT-4o
+# HubSpot to LinkedIn Auto-Connect with GPT-4o (Built with Make.com)

-This workflow automates sending personalized LinkedIn connection requests using contact data from HubSpot CRM and GPT-4o to craft a short message.
+This workflow is built in **Make.com** to automate sending personalized LinkedIn connection requests.
+HubSpot contact data is processed with GPT-4o to craft a short note, and Puppeteer sends the request automatically.

+## Tools and Integrations
+- **Make.com** — workflow orchestration
+- **HubSpot CRM** — lead data source
+- **OpenAI GPT-4o** — AI message generation
+- **Puppeteer** — browser automation for LinkedIn actions

 ---